 - A Mayors’ Senate should be established, giving directly elected mayors from individual and combined authorities a firm constitutional role, shaping Brexit and scrutinising legislation.

-- A Local Finance Commission, led by local government, should carry out systematic review of how local areas are funded based on the expertise, knowledge and experience of local leaders.
+- A Local Finance Commission, led by local government, should carry out a systematic review of how local areas are funded based on the expertise, knowledge and experience of local leaders.

 - A Constitutional Settlement should be pursued in order to provide a framework and consistency over the roles and responsibilities of central and local government.